akelux-github/typendraw/README.md

 Requisties and Install
 ======================
+This python gui application requires "tkinter".
-Download the package and double click app.pyw file
+Download the package and double click app.pyw file to run the application.

 Operations